 The format, scale and units for the response categories should be selected to best achieve the goal of the study.
-The minimum number of questions and question order should be selected with the following guidelines: (1) sensitive questions and open-ended questions should be left to the end of the questionnaire, (2) the questionnaire should start with simple questions and questions that are easy to answer, (3) a logical order of questions should be developed such that questions at the start of the questionnaire feed needed information into questions at the end of the questionnaire, (4) questions should follow other logical orders that are based on time-sequence or process related, (5) the order of the questions should not lead or set the response, (6) reliability-check questions, (7) questions should be mixed in terms of format and type in order to maintain the interest of subjects, and (8) the order of the questions can establish a funnel by starting with general questions following by more specific questions within several branches of questioning, this funnel technique might not be appropriate in some applications and its suitability should be assessed on case by case basis.
+The minimum number of questions and question order should be selected with the following guidelines: (1) sensitive questions and open-ended questions should be left to the end of the questionnaire, (2) the questionnaire should start with simple questions and questions that are easy to answer, (3) a logical order of questions should be developed such that questions at the start of the questionnaire feed needed information into questions at the end of the questionnaire, (4) questions should follow other logical orders that are based on time-sequence or process related, (5) the order of the questions should not lead or set the response, (6) reliability-check questions that are commonly used in pairs (stated positively and negatively) should be separated by other questions, (7) questions should be mixed in terms of format and type in order to maintain the interest of subjects, and (8) the order of the questions can establish a funnel by starting with general questions following by more specific questions within several branches of questioning, this funnel technique might not be appropriate in some applications and its suitability should be assessed on case by case basis.